-The clinical and related waste stream includes discarded sharps, infectious or potentially infectious waste, cytotoxic drugs, chemical, pharmaceutical and radioactive materials, and animal tissue or carcasses used in research.
-These wastes have the potential to cause infection, injury, chemical contamination, odour or visual offence and require special management.
+Clinical and related waste includes discarded sharps, infectious or potentially infectious waste, cytotoxic drugs, chemical, pharmaceutical and radioactive materials, and animal tissue or carcasses used in research.
+These wastes can cause infection, injury, chemical contamination and odour and can be visually offensive and therefore require special management.

 The Clinical and Related Waste AMM has been developed to allow those responsible for waste management in health care settings to provide safer working environments, minimise waste generation and costs associated with managing that waste, and reduce the environmental impact of waste treatment and disposal.
 Compliance with the minimum standards under the Clinical and Related Waste AMM satisfies legal obligations under the Waste Management Regulations with respect to managing clinical and related waste.
-Practices other than outlined in the Clinical and Related Waste AMM will require separate approval from the Director of the EPA.
+Practices other than those outlined in the Clinical and Related Waste AMM require separate approval from the Director, EPA.

 The Clinical and Related Waste AMM is available as part of a broader package entitled "The AMM Companion Book" which also provides broad guidance on organisational and occupational health and safety issues, advice on formulating waste management strategies and conducting on-site waste audits.